-As part of each program's policies and procedures, Sub Recipients must develop policies regarding termination of assistance to participants, appeals, and confidentiality procedures.
+As part of each program's policies and procedures, Subrecipients must develop policies

 Terminating Assistance

 As part of each program's policies and procedures, subrecipients must develop policies regarding termination of assistance to participants, complaints, appeals, and confidentiality procedures.

 If a program participant violates program requirements, the subrecipient may terminate the assistance in accordance with a formal process established by the subrecipient that recognizes the rights of the individuals affected.
 The subrecipient must exercise judgement and examine all extenuating circumstances in determining when violations warrant termination so that a program participant's assistance is terminated only in the most severe cases.
 To terminate rental assistance or housing relocation and stabilization services to a program participant, the required formal process, at a minimum, must consist of: